Chinese Family Who Claims To Have Been Tricked By Rick Singer May Benefit Lori Loughlin’s Case

 — Page Six (@PageSix) May 3, 2019

 The student in question is Yusi Zhao, who was admitted to Stanford in 2017.
 Her parents, who reside in Beijing, allegedly handed over $6.5 million in bribery funds to secure her the spot.
-Who was the recipient of this huge chunk of change?
-It was reportedly Rick Singer, the alleged mastermind of the entire scandal who has since pleaded guilty to his part in the controversy.
+Rick Singer was allegedly the recipient of this payment.
+Singer is the alleged mastermind of the entire scandal, and has since pleaded guilty to his part in the controversy.
 Singer attempted to help get Zhao admitted to the prestigious university by presenting her as a recruit for the sailing team.
 Just as he reportedly did for Olivia Jade, Isabella, and many other celebrity children, he completed a fake athletic profile for the student.

-If it is determined that the Zhao family was in fact tricked into donating the funds without truly understanding what it would be used for, it could help Loughlin’s case.
+If it is determined that the Zhao family was tricked into donating the funds without truly understanding what it would be used for, it could help Loughlin’s case.
 Loughlin and her husband have claimed that they too were mislead by Singer.
-Nevertheless, defense attorney Lara Yeretsian emphasized that it would still be in Loughlin’s best interest to fold now, according to Fox.
+Nevertheless, defense attorney Lara Yeretsian emphasized that it would still be in Loughlin’s best interest to fold now, according to Fox News.

 “They are both looking at additional time that could potentially go as high as an additional 2-3 years.
 We were all expecting that the prosecution had additional charges in their bag of tricks.
 This prosecution team is playing it rough, mounting pressure on the parents to push them to fold.
 If Loughlin and her husband cooperate and the [information] they have to have to offer [the prosecution] is something of interest and it’s useful, then the prosecutors could recommend probation, no jail time, or electronic monitoring.”